 Most companies treat non-competition clauses as a bluff and do not enforce them, knowing their efforts will be unsuccessful (and expensive).
 Some very aggressive employers will threaten legal action or take legal action, even though they know the chances of success are minimal.
 They do this to scare other employees away from competing with them.
-If you receive a “cease” letter from your former employer, you should seek legal advice right away.
+If you receive a “cease and desist” letter from your former employer, you should seek legal advice right away.

 When is a non-competition clause enforceable?